White House commits to barring anti-satellite missile tests

 A similar weapons test by China in 2007 also resulted in widespread debris.

-“The long-lived debris created by these tests now threaten satellites and other space objects that are vital to all nations’ security, economic, and scientific interests, and increases risk to astronauts in space,” the White House said in a statement.
-“Overall, these tests jeopardize the long-term sustainability of outer space and imperil the exploration and use of space by all nations.”
+Harris stressed that the debris created by the missile tests threatens not only astronauts and U.S. military interests but also could impact commercial satellites that the world relies on for weather forecasts, GPS systems that help drivers navigate streets, television broadcasts and critical infrastructure.

+“A piece of space debris the size of a basketball, which travels at thousands of miles per hour, would destroy a satellite.
+Even a piece of debris as small as a grain of sand could cause serious damage,” Harris said.

-The Biden administration announcement of the anti-satellite missile testing ban comes months after Harris announced at a meeting in December that White House National Security Council officials would work with officials at the Pentagon, State Department, and other U.S. national security agencies to develop proposals for national security space norms.
+The announcement of the anti-satellite missile testing ban comes months after Harris announced at a meeting in December that White House National Security Council officials would work with officials at the Pentagon, State Department, and other U.S. national security agencies to develop proposals for national security space norms.

 The U.S. is the first country to announce such a ban.
+Harris said she hoped other nations would quickly follow.

 The kind of direct-ascent weapon that the Biden administration is committing not to fire relies on interceptor missiles that travel from the Earth’s surface to strike a satellite target hundreds of miles into space.